CeciliaGit/ai-inference-platform-lab/README.md

 # AI Inference Platform Lab

-This repository explores the platform architecture required to operate large-scale AI inference systems reliably under burst traffic and multi-tenant workloads, focusing on admission control, fairness scheduling, and latency protection under burst traffic rather than model development.
+This repository explores the platform architecture required to operate large-scale AI inference systems reliably under burst traffic and multi-tenant workloads.
+The focus is on platform reliability mechanisms such as admission control, fairness scheduling, bounded queues, and latency protection rather than model development.

 The project models the control-plane mechanisms required to operate a multi-tenant inference platform reliably under unpredictable workloads.